MKLab-ITI/pygrank/documentation/postprocessors.md

 ### <kbd>Postprocessor</kbd> AdHocFairness

 Adjusts node scores so that the sum of sensitive nodes is moved closer to the sum of non-sensitive ones based on ad hoc literature assumptions about how unfairness is propagated in graphs.
-Initializes the fairness-aware postprocessor.
+The constructor initializes the fairness-aware postprocessor.

 Args:
  * *ranker:* The base ranking algorithm.
  * *method:* The method with which to adjust weights.
 If "O" (default) an optimal gradual adjustment is performed [tsioutsiouliklis2020fairness].
 If "B" node scores are weighted according to whether the nodes are sensitive, so that the sum of sensitive node scores becomes equal to the sum of non-sensitive node scores [tsioutsiouliklis2020fairness].
-If "fairwalk" the graph is pre-processed so that, when possible, walks are equally probable to visit sensitive or non-sensitive nodes at non-restarting iterations [rahman2019fairwalk].
  * *eps:* A small value to consider rank redistribution to have converged.
 Default is 1.E-12.

 ### <kbd>Postprocessor</kbd> BoostedSeedOversampling

 Iteratively performs seed oversampling and combines found ranks by weighting them with a Boosting scheme.
-Initializes the class with a base ranker and the boosting scheme'personalization parameters.
+The constructor initializes the class with a base ranker and the boosting scheme'personalization parameters.

 Attributes:
  * *ranker:* The base ranker instance.